bnnyng/garden/content/literature-notes/@1976newellComputer.md

 ---
 # Summary

-$\quad$In this article, Simon and Newell argue that [[§ Intelligence|intelligence]] can be defined as the ability to generate and test solutions—that is, the ability to *search* and *identify* (compare to [[Meno's paradox]]).
+$\quad$In this article, Simon and Newell argue that [[Intelligence|intelligence]] can be defined as the ability to generate and test solutions—that is, the ability to *search* and *identify* (compare to [[Meno's paradox]]).
 Thus, to determine if something is intelligent, we need a set of necessary conditions for this ability.
 For Simon and Newell, these necessary conditions are satisfied by a **physical symbol system**.

 ---